 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-You will usually need a good honours degree (at least a 2:2).
-You should also have GCSE grade C or above in Mathematics, Science, and English Language, or equivalent qualifications.
+You must have a grade C or above in Mathematics, Science, and English Language, or equivalent qualifications.
 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.
+We will only accept equivalencies from equivalencytesting.com.

 In addition to academic qualifications, you must also: